 In this blog post, I’ll describe the 5 factors you need to consider when you choose breast implants.

 Women typically arrive at their consultations with a fairly good idea of what implant size they want, but those beliefs may be based on results they thought looked good for a friend or family member.
-The same size of implants, though, can create very different outcomes for different people.
+The same-size implants, though, can create very different outcomes for different people.
 A patient’s body frame—does she have a wide or narrow chest, for example—plays a significant role when choosing implant size.
 For patients who want natural-looking results, choosing implants that are in proportion with the rest of the body is more important than the size of the implants.

 Another thing to keep in mind is that bra sizes are not an accurate measurement when discussing implant size because they aren’t standardized.
 You may need a D-cup bra for one brand and a C-cup when wearing a bra from a different maker.
 Implants are measured in cubic centimeters (cc).

 An implant’s profile determines how much it projects from the chest—essentially, what the results look like from a profile view.
-This factor is overlooked by many, if not most, patients when thinking about their choices of breast implants.
+This factor is overlooked by many if not most, patients when thinking about their choices of breast implants.
 You have several implant profile options to accommodate the width of your frame and breasts.
 Profile choices typically include low, moderate, and high (although moderate plus or ultra-high are sometimes offered).
 As the profile increases, the width of the implant decreases.
 Midrange profiles usually produce the best results, although high profile breast implants may be a good choice for patients who have narrow chests and want a significant increase in the size of their breasts.

 In most cases, patients choose either saline or silicone gel implants.
 Breast augmentation patients at my Sacramento practice, however, also have the option of the Ideal Implant.
 This structured saline implant combines some of the benefits of both saline and silicone implants—the implant shells are filled with saline but hold their structure the way silicone implants do.
 The FDA approved the Ideal implant in 2014.